pmichaillat/recession-detection/README.md

 run('main.m')
 ```

-4. By default, the main script overwrites the files in the `results` folder.
+4. By default, the main script overwrites the files in the `output` folder.
 To preserve existing files, make a copy of the folder before running the script.
- -->

 ## Software

 The results were obtained using MATLAB R2024b on macOS Sequoia (Apple silicon).